P-h-1-L-z-A/food-del/README.md

-Here’s a sample README file for your "Meal Mingle" project:

----

 # Meal Mingle

 Welcome to **Meal Mingle**, a modern and user-friendly food delivery application built with the MERN stack.
 Whether you're craving your favorite dishes or exploring new cuisines, Meal Mingle offers a seamless experience from browsing menus to tracking your food delivery.

 ## Features

 ### 1. **Homepage**
 - Explore a variety of menus and food items categorized for easy browsing.